- Total number of personnel: 431.2 thousand people

 The Dividend Policy sets out the following procedure for the net profit distribution in a reporting period.

 Under the Company’s Articles of Association a part of the net profit is used to form the reserve fund until the latter reaches the size specified in the Articles (7.3% of the authorized capital).

 A 10% share of the net profit is reserved for dividend payouts.

 40% to 75% of the net profit is reserved for the Company’s investment purposes.

 The remaining share of the net profit is divided into equal parts for paying out dividends and forming a reserve for investment purposes.

 The net profit intended for dividend payouts may be adjusted for the amount of Gazprom’s financial investments revaluation.
 This enables the Company to allocate the profit secured by the real cash flow for dividend payouts and investment purposes.

-In June 2012 the annual General Shareholders Meeting of OAO Gazprom approved the proposal to pay out RUB 8.97 per share in annual dividends based on Gazprom’s operating results in 2011.
-It is the record dividend amount in the entire corporate history of OAO Gazprom.
+In May 2012 the Board of Directors recommended that the annual General Shareholders Meeting approve the proposal to pay out RUB 5.99 per share in annual dividends based on Gazprom’s operating results for 2012.

 The share emission prospectus did not originally provide for any preferred shares issue.
 All the shares of Gazprom are ordinary ones.

-An independent auditor of OAO Gazprom is appointed through an annual tendering procedure.
+An independent auditor of OAO Gazprom is appointed through an annual competitive procedure.
 The procedure results are considered by the Board of Directors of Gazprom, and the auditor’s candidacy is approved at the annual General Shareholders Meeting.